narendrachukka/infra/.github/ISSUE_TEMPLATE/bug_report.md

 ## Relevant Infra Logs

 <!--
-Use `kubectl logs deployment/infra-server` and `kubectl logs deployment/infra-connector` and add any suspicious logs here.
+Use `kubectl logs deployment/infra-server` and add any suspicious logs here.
 Try to keep snippets short and concise.

 Sensitive information should be masked/redacted.
 -->